efdevcon/DIPs/DIPs/DIP-51.md

 - 11:30 - 12:30 - Collective Intelligence Round - This is an open discussion time where anyone can ask a question or present a problem to the group and tap into our “collective intelligence” to hopefully get an answer or at least a lead.
 - 12:30 - 3:00 - Office Hours / Co-working

-Each day will have a different theam and people leading the discussion.
+Each day will have a different theme and people leading the discussion.
 Some potential workshop and discussion topics include:

 - Delegation - Where we are today vs where we should be
 - Governance “experience” design